aarushi353/aarushi353/README.md

-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently exploring Machine Learning and Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on MERN and UI Design Projects.
 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 🥅 2022 Goals: Contribute more to Open Source projects